Elehuris Montero Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

+- The Twins pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Twins have a 3.88 team ERA that ranks sixth among all league pitching staffs.

-- Twins pitchers combine to rank 14th in baseball in home runs given up (189 total, 1.2 per game).
+- Twins pitchers combine to allow 192 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- Pagan makes his first start of the season for the Twins.

-- The 32-year-old right-hander pitched in relief in his last outing this season, one of 65 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.